-ing in mind that people are biological organisms and one which nurtures a love of place.
-In order to propose a standardized terminology, avoid confusion with multiple terms that are used to describe biophilic design and to maximize accessibility across disciplines, there are certain patterns that are used.
+Good biophilic interior design is one which is designed keeping in mind that people are biological organisms and one which nurtures a love of place.
+In order to propose a standardized terminology, avoid confusion with multiple terms that are used to describe the biophilic interior design, and to maximize accessibility across disciplines, there are certain patterns that are used.

 Visual Connection with Nature